espressomd/espresso/doc/sphinx/appendix.rst

     -------------------------------------------

-    In this chapter, we want to give a more thorough introduction to the MEMD (or “Maggs”) algorithm for the calculation of Coulomb interactions that is implemented in |es|.
+    In this chapter, we want to give a more thorough introduction to the MEMD (or "Maggs") algorithm for the calculation of Coulomb interactions that is implemented in |es|.
 For an even more detailed description, we refer to the publications :cite:`maggs02a,pasichnyk04a`.
-The method is intimately related to the Car–Parrinello approach, while being equivalent to solving Maxwell’s equations with freely adjustable speed of light.
+The method is intimately related to the Car--Parrinello approach, while being equivalent to solving Maxwell's equations with freely adjustable speed of light.

     .. _Equations of motion: